frconor-ebook/meditations/_posts/2025-07-09-the-dedication-of-the-basilica-of-st-mary-major.md

 Mary was always hearing the word of God.
 She was continually keeping all these things in her heart, meditating on that word, responding to that word.

-"She is called to draw even those who offer stubborn resistance, the ones for whom it is more difficult to believe in Christ\'s love.
-The vocation of Mary is to bring each person closer to her Son" (*Ibid*.).
+"She is called to draw even those who offer stubborn resistance, the ones for whom it is more difficult to believe in Christ's love.
+The vocation of Mary is to bring each person closer to her Son" (*ibid*.).

 At her feet, John Paul II offered the Mother of God his whole life and deepest desires: *Totus tuus---*a dedication that each one of us can also make, imitating him as good children imitate their parents.